ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Interviewer: You have 3 years of experience in JavaScript and still don’t know what you write daily? - <a href="https://rahuulmiishra.medium.com/interviewer-you-have-3-years-of-experience-in-javascript-and-still-dont-know-what-you-write-daily-0b152735e80b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Node.js Server Doesn’t Block (Despite Running on One Thread) - <a href="https://medium.com/@saadamir1/why-your-node-js-server-doesnt-block-despite-running-on-one-thread-55dae6262ef9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Saad Amir`**

-<blockquote>A follow-up question that broke my brain
+<blockquote>Part 1 of 3 in the Event Loop Series — Understand how Node.js delegates async tasks and avoids blocking
 Continue reading on Medium »</blockquote>

 <h3>2.
-System thinking for implementation of - booking system - <a href="https://medium.com/@punamkumari399/system-thinking-for-implementation-of-booking-system-fa1f51e54e35?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Node.js App on AWS Step-by-Step (Real Project) - <a href="https://aws.plainenglish.io/deploying-a-node-js-app-on-aws-step-by-step-real-project-9a66f4fb8388?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `code_crack`**
+✍️ **posted by `Story Crafter`**

-<blockquote>The whole process of designing this feature where everything depends to make the system reliable.
+<blockquote>A real developer journey deploying a Node.js app on AWS with honest mistakes, benchmarks, architecture diagrams, and practical lessons.
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>3.
-10 Tiny Next.js Tricks You’ll Wish You Knew Earlier - <a href="https://medium.com/@amirjld/10-tiny-next-js-tricks-youll-wish-you-knew-earlier-5b4a671a24d6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Horizontal Scaling in Node.js (Load Balancing + Clustering) - <a href="https://blog.stackademic.com/horizontal-scaling-in-node-js-load-balancing-clustering-484a92cfeed4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>Next.js is packed with small features that most developers overlook — even though they can make your app cleaner, faster, and easier to…
+<blockquote>One Node.js instance is never enough — learn real-world scaling using clustering and a load balancer.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>4.
-What I Learned at SolGuruz About Backend Request Flow and Error Architecture - <a href="https://medium.com/@vanshitpatel10/what-i-learned-at-solguruz-about-backend-request-flow-and-error-architecture-2c47d8e3239d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Designing a Clean Backend Folder Structure Improved Performance and Scalability - <a href="https://medium.com/@vanshitpatel10/how-designing-a-clean-backend-folder-structure-improved-performance-and-scalability-08de87a1a2f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vanshit Patel`**

-<blockquote>While working at SolGuruz, I recently focused on understanding and documenting how requests travel through a backend system and how…
+<blockquote>While working on Sasta Store at SolGuruz, I spent time redesigning and documenting our backend folder structure for the e-commerce system.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Solve Headache Backend API Authentication with Proven NPM Packages - <a href="https://medium.com/@burhanchughta/solve-headache-backend-api-authentication-with-proven-npm-packages-64de19b5bc23?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cost & Time Benefits of Choosing Node.js for Web Development Projects - <a href="https://medium.com/@logisticinfotech/cost-time-benefits-of-choosing-node-js-for-web-development-projects-41b8b85a1230?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Burhan Chughtai`**
+✍️ **posted by `Logistic InfoTech`**

-<blockquote>Let’s Define That,
-NPM Package : npm i smart-auth-validator
+<blockquote>In today’s fast-paced digital world, businesses need web applications that are fast, scalable, secure, and cost-effective.
+Choosing the…
-Hey there!
-You know how developers sometimes struggle with those tricky… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-TypeScript for Data Pipelines: Building a Typed ETL with Node Streams, Zod Schemas, and… - <a href="https://medium.com/@hadiyolworld007/typescript-for-data-pipelines-building-a-typed-etl-with-node-streams-zod-schemas-and-222ce9ac8c01?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Node.js Backend Frameworks: Which One Should You Choose? - <a href="https://javascript.plainenglish.io/top-node-js-backend-frameworks-which-one-should-you-choose-03181a54f2aa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Stephanie Ademuyiwa`**

+<blockquote>Node.js has become one of the most popular platforms for building backend applications.
+Its non-blocking, event-driven architecture makes…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>7.
+Mobile Mandir — Bringing Devotion to Your Smartphone - <a href="https://medium.com/@abhaykumarbhumihar/mobile-mandir-bringing-devotion-to-your-smartphone-e8dab4aab8f1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Abhay Kumar Bhumihar`**

-<blockquote>Ship safer ETL by treating data like code — typed transformations, streaming backpressure, and logs you can defend in an incident review.
+<blockquote>In today’s fast-paced digital world, finding a few peaceful moments for spirituality can be challenging.
+That thought inspired me to build…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Diving into React Native: A Web Developer’s Journey into Native Mobile Development - <a href="https://medium.com/@tharunbalaji110/diving-into-react-native-a-web-developers-journey-into-native-mobile-development-325205119432?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Multiple Redux Stores in a Monorepo with npm Workspaces - <a href="https://medium.com/@christocdas0/handling-multiple-redux-stores-in-a-monorepo-with-npm-workspaces-28e701454540?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tharunbalaji`**
+✍️ **posted by `Christo C`**

-<blockquote>I’ve been building web applications with React for the past few years, and I genuinely love it.
-The component model, the declarative…
+<blockquote>When teams move to a monorepo, one question almost always comes up:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Best Headless CMS for Modern Web Development in 2026 (Developer Guide) - <a href="https://medium.com/@enoakale/best-headless-cms-for-modern-web-development-in-2026-developer-guide-159daa814bf1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Crashed a Production Server with a Single Line of Python (and How yield Saved Me) - <a href="https://medium.com/@devamit/how-i-crashed-a-production-server-with-a-single-line-of-python-and-how-yield-saved-me-6beed9e79039?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Enoa Kale`**
+✍️ **posted by `DevAmit`**

-<blockquote>How developers choose a headless CMS, common mistakes, and what actually scales in production.
+<blockquote>There is a moment in every Python developer’s career when they realize that “making it work” and “making it scalable” are two very…
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Rebuilt My Website Like a Luxury Brand — Here’s What Actually Changed - <a href="https://futurehtml6.medium.com/i-rebuilt-my-website-like-a-luxury-brand-heres-what-actually-changed-58c47f55112d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristy Smith`**

-<blockquote>A practical, calm, conversion-first framework (with a before/after checklist + a copy/paste template).
-Continue reading on Medium »</blockquote>

-<h3>4.
-Be-Live: The Algorithm of Belief for the Transitioning Entrepreneur - <a href="https://medium.com/@matnelsonppc/be-live-the-algorithm-of-belief-for-the-transitioning-entrepreneur-31828cdd75a8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mat Nelson`**

-<blockquote>When the world around you stops, leaving you in “limbo”, you may start to doubt your intelligence, capabilities and talent.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Building İş Takip: A Scalable Multi-Tenant Workforce Management SaaS with Laravel, React, and… - <a href="https://temasre.medium.com/building-i%CC%87%C5%9F-takip-a-scalable-multi-tenant-workforce-management-saas-with-laravel-react-and-b080816673bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samet ER`**

-<blockquote>Modern companies don’t just need software — they need systems that scale with their growth.
- That idea is the foundation behind İş Takip…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Interviewer: You have 3 years of experience in JavaScript and still don’t know what you write daily? - <a href="https://rahuulmiishra.medium.com/interviewer-you-have-3-years-of-experience-in-javascript-and-still-dont-know-what-you-write-daily-0b152735e80b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**

-<blockquote>A follow-up question that broke my brain
-Continue reading on Medium »</blockquote>

-<h3>7.
-How to Deploy Flask on AWS EC2 with Nginx & Gunicorn (The Complete Guide) - <a href="https://medium.com/@akefesamuel04/how-to-deploy-flask-on-aws-ec2-with-nginx-gunicorn-the-complete-guide-9bd0eaa3353f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Concatenating Strings: Generate HTML Safely in Java with j2html - <a href="https://medium.com/@renanschmitt/stop-concatenating-strings-generate-html-safely-in-java-with-j2html-7a05c46b8635?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akefe Samuel`**

-<blockquote>How to Deploy Flask on AWS EC2 with Nginx & Gunicorn (Step-by-Step)
-Continue reading on Medium »</blockquote>

-<h3>8.
-Why My Cleanest Code Came After I Deleted 40% of It - <a href="https://medium.com/@julias3/why-my-cleanest-code-came-after-i-deleted-40-of-it-fb2f296745dc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julia S`**
+✍️ **posted by `Renan Schmitt`**

-<blockquote>I didn’t become a better developer by writing more code.
-I became one by finally having the courage to delete it.
+<blockquote>Even in 2026, many applications still need to generate reports in HTML format — especially when dealing with legacy systems or email-based…
 Continue reading on Medium »</blockquote>

 <br/>